hyperledger/identus-docs/documentation/docs/quick-start.md

-This will return an out of band invitation, we just need the from field which will contain the Mediators PeerDID
+An out-of-band invitation gets generated.
+We need the `from` field containing the Mediators PeerDID.

 ```typescript